cdig/take-and-make/README.md

 Also, **Take & Make** work asynchronously by design.
 That means they don not work with Angular 1.x's module/DI system (without gross workarounds).
 Here's the workaround I recommend: Don't use Angular.
 If you have to use Angular, then just.. maybe.. copy-paste stuff from whatever thing you want to Take into Angular modules.
 Serves you right for using Angular, *punk*.
 Alternatively, you can wrap whatever you're getting back from Take() in a promise.
 That'll play nice with Angular.

+## Secrets for Powers Users

+Having trouble getting a Take() to resolve?
+Getting lost in the dependency forest?
+We've got the debugging tool you need!

+Open your browser console, and run `DebugTakeMake()`.
+It will return an object with all of the unresolved names as properties, and how many different Take() calls are waiting on them as values.
+Very, very helpful.

 ## License
 Copyright (c) 2014-2015 CD Industrial Group Inc., released under MIT license.